scottzach1/Project-Beans/project_requirement/project-requirement.md

 vector thrust \[3].
 The guidance system will be required to process this data at the same rate it is polled from the IMU, allowing for real time corrections.
-This guidance system will also log its outputs to the SD card for analysing the performance of the unit, and for tuning the PID controller.
+This guidance system will also log its outputs to the SD card for analyzing the performance of the unit, and for tuning the PID controller.

 #### External: Gimbal

-The Avionics package will require a gimbal unit to interface with the gimbal hardware of the rocket.
+The avionics package will require a gimbal unit to interface with the gimbal hardware of the rocket.
 This unit will be required to apply positional changes to the gimbal, as well as keep track of the current position of the gimbal, accounting for any drift in the positions of the